Did you know….

 There are two Spay/Neuter programs that ANY Oconee County resident can take advantage of:

-- Thanks to tremendous support from local veterinarians, any pet owner can purchase a certificate for a low-cost fee for the spay/neuter procedure.The certificates are good for six months from the time of purchase and can be redeemed at one of six local veterinarian offices.
+- Thanks to tremendous support from local veterinarians, any pet owner can purchase a certificate for a low-cost fee for the spay/neuter procedure.The certificates are good for six months from the time of purchase and can be redeemed at one of five local veterinarian offices.
 There are no income requirements for this program.
 To learn more about the program and which local veterinarians participate, click on OHS Program.

 - The Spay / Neuter Assistance Coalition (SNAC) is an income-based spay/neuter program.
 Funded by Oconee County and administered by OHS, this program is designed to provide pet owners up to 200% over poverty an affordable option to have their pets spayed/neutered.
 Many local veterinarians have committed to participate in the SNAC program.
 To learn more about the program, and which local veterinarians participate, click on SNAC Program.